wzljerry/wzljerry.github.io/README.md

 Hi, I am Zhilin Wang, a Ph.D. student in the Department of Computer and Information Science at Purdue University (Indianapolis), Indiana, USA.
 I got my Bachelor's degree from Nanchang University in June 2020, and I started my Ph.D. in January 2021.
 My research interests include Federated Learning, Edge Computing, Blockchain, Optimization Theory, and Game Theory.
 I'm in my third year as a Ph.D. student, and my supervisor is Dr. Qin Hu.
 I am the reviewer of 2022 IEEE ICC, IEEE Access, IEEE TPDS, IEEE IoTJ, and JNCA,  and I also serve as the TPC member for IEEE ICC 2022 Workshop.
 I am looking for internship oppertunities for 2023 summer!

+If you have any interest in conducting research with me, please feel free to email me and we can schedule a meeting to discuss the potential opportunity.

 ### News

 - 2022/12: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted by IEEE Internet of Things Journal.